GameFeeder/GameFeeder/CONTRIBUTING.md

 - `docker-compose up --build -d` to build the image and run the container in the background
 - `docker-compose ps` to check that it's actually up and running
 - `docker-compose logs -f bot` to observe the log output of the bot

+To tear down the container, simply run:

+- `docker-compose down`